MIDHUNKRISHNANT/NOOB-ENTITY-/README.md

 AIM: THIS PROJECT IS TO DEVELOP A HEALTHCARE DISEASE AND SPECIALIST PREDICTION MODEL

 INFORMATION ABOUT DATASET
-This dataset consist of various diseases and its symptoms
+This dataset consist of various major diseases and its symptoms.

 ### LIBRARIES USED IN THIS PROJECT: